datapro4hire/Water/README.md

 In this project, I will analyze water quality across major Canadian rivers.
 Data was obtained from the Government of Canada's Open Data site.

 ### Background
 Over the last few decades, water has become a scarce resource in many communities across Canada.
-The aim of this analysis is to identify stressors affecting acces to water.
+The aim of this analysis is to identify stressors affecting access to water and to predict water restrictions down the road.
 My ultimate goal is to help:
 * Corporations optimize their consumption
 * Non-profits allocate resources to mitigate human impact
 * Governments plan infrastructure problems more efficiently